JanssenProject/jans/docs/technical/README.md

 ## Technical Documentation Guidelines

+- Detailed technical documentation for each module should be placed under directory with module's name.
+For example, technical documentation for `jans-mod` should be placed under directory `docs/technical/jans-mod`
-Each module directory will hold detailed technical documentation for that module.
-It should have README file that follows [Technical Overview Template](./technical-overview-template.md).
-Also create other directories as required and as mentioned in `Directory Structure` section below.
+- Each module directory should have a README file that follows [Technical Overview Template](./technical-overview-template.md).

-### Storing Supporting Images and Diagrams
-Use [assets](../assets) directory to store digital assets like images, diagrams that are used to support documentation for all modules.
-If directory with your module name doesn't already exist under `docs/assets`, please create it under [assets](../assets) directory.
-Under `<module-name>` directory, create directories as below to hold digital assets:
- - `images` : to hold screenshots and other images (Max size 1MB, preferrably `.png`)
- - `diagrams` : to hold interaction diagrams, class diagrams, sequence diagram.
-(Preferrably as PDF) For instance, images that support documetation for `jans-core` module should be located at path `jans/docs/assets/jans-core/images`

-### File Naming Convensions
-Image/diagram file names should follow the pattern: `image/diagram`-`3 tag words`-`mmddyyyy`.`type`.

-For example,
-- A screenshot of IDE settings for developer workspace setup can be named `image-eclipse-ide-setting-04052022.png`
-- A sequence diagram for user registration flow can be named `diagram-user-registration-sequence-03062022.pdf`
+- Create directories if required under module directory to further arrange documentation
+- Place all the digital assets to support your documentation under [assets](../assets) following these [guidelines](../assets/README.md)